Transposed Poisson structures: Open questions

 Let us denote the associative algebra generated by $\frac{1}{2}$-derivations of $\mathfrak L$ as $\Delta_{\frac{1}{2}}(\mathfrak L)$.
 The Witt algebra ${\rm W}$ has the following interesting property: $ \mathfrak{Der} (\Delta_{\frac{1}{2}}({\rm W})) \cong {\rm W}$ \cite[Theorem 19]{FKL}.
 The last results motivate the following question.

 \begin{question} Is there a Lie algebra $\mathfrak L$ ($ \not\cong \rm W $) such that $ \mathfrak{Der} (\Delta_{\frac{1}{2}}(\mathfrak L)) \cong \mathfrak L$?

 \end{question}

-Thanks to \cite[Corollary 9]{FKL}, there are no non-trivial transposed Poisson structures defined on a complex semisimple finite-dimensional Lie algebra; Theorem \ref{nonass} establishes that there are no non-trivial transposed Poisson structures defined on a complex semisimple commutative associative algebra.
-On the other hand, there are simple Lie algebras (the Witt algebra ${\rm W}$ and the Cartan algebra ${\rm W}(1)$) that admit non-trivial transposed Poisson structures, but in these cases, the associative part is not simple (Theorem \ref{finitegrowth}).
+Thanks to \cite[Corollary 9]{FKL}, there are no non-trivial transposed Poisson structures defined on a complex finite-dimensional semisimple Lie algebra; Theorem \ref{nonass} establishes that there are no non-trivial transposed Poisson structures defined on a complex semisimple commutative associative algebra.
+On the other hand, there are simple Lie algebras (the Witt algebra ${\rm W}$ and the Cartan algebra ${\rm W}(1)$) that admit non-trivial transposed Poisson structures, but, in these cases, the associative part is not simple (Theorem \ref{finitegrowth}).
 The last results motivate the following question.

-\begin{question} Is there a (not necessarily commutative) transposed Poisson algebra $(\mathfrak L, \cdot, [\cdot, \cdot])$ such that its Lie and associative parts are simple (semisimple, prime, semiprime) algebras? \end{question}

-Combing results from Theorem \ref{nonass} and \cite[Proposition 28]{FK21}, we have that the Kantor product of a unital transposed Poisson algebra gives a new transposed Poisson algebra.
+\begin{question} Is there a (not necessarily commutative) transposed Poisson algebra $(\mathfrak L, \cdot, [\cdot, \cdot])$ such that its Lie and associative parts are simple (semisimple, prime, semiprime) algebras? \end{question} Combining results from Theorem \ref{nonass} and \cite[Proposition 28]{FK21}, we have that the Kantor product of a unital transposed Poisson algebra gives a new transposed Poisson algebra.
 Furthermore, the Kantor product of transposed Poisson algebras constructed on the Witt algebra gives new transposed Poisson algebras \cite[Proposition 27]{FK21}.
 The last results motivate the following question.

 \begin{question} Is there a transposed Poisson algebra such that the algebra constructed by the Kantor product of multiplications (see \cite{FK21}) is not a transposed Poisson algebra? \end{question}